harshbafnaa/sentiment-analysis/bert/README.md

 ## Model

-The trained model is saved in the `model/indic_bert_model.pkl` file.
+You can download the trained model from [Drive](https://drive.google.com/file/d/1V83jawEndwS0FtqVv9Te43ck8tiREB5N/view?usp=drive_link) and place it in model folder.
 You can use this model for sentiment analysis tasks related to Gujarati text.

 ## Web Application